 Wrap up your day by walking across the Golden Gate Bridge and then back.
 Touted as the most beautiful bridge in the world, the Golden Gate Bridge is San Fran’s claim to fame; missing it would be an enormous error.

 Hang out in San Francisco’s dense urban core and get a healthy dose of its history!
-On Day 2 in San Francisco, we’ll be backpacking around San Francisco’s Tenderloin, SoMa, Chinatown, and Nob Hill neighborhoods.
+On Day 2 in San Francisco, we’ll be backpacking around San Francisco’s Tenderloin, SoMa, Chinatown, and Nob Hill neighbourhoods.

 From Tenderloin, we head to the SoMa (South of Market) area.
-This once decrepit district was SF’s primary industrial district; now, it’s the epicenter for city’s massive urban renewal.
+This once decrepit district was SF’s primary industrial district; now, it’s the epicentre for city’s massive urban renewal.
 All kinds of warehouses and factories are being turned into clubs, housing, arcades, you name it.

 Be sure to stop by Union Square on the way – this is one of the largest shopping areas in the nation and is considered “the heart of San Francisco.”